voltrondata/sqlflite/README.md

 You must supply the following environment variables to the slim image:
 - `DATABASE_FILENAME` - the path to the database file to use
-- `FLIGHT_PASSWORD` - the password to use for the Flight SQL server
+- `SQLFLITE_PASSWORD` - the password to use for the Flight SQL server

 You can optionally supply the following environment variables:
 - `TLS_ENABLED` - set to "1" to enable TLS (default is "0" - disabled)